What is Unified Commerce? It’s the Future of Retail

 A unified commerce platform leverages real-time data regarding customers, inventory, and distribution network in one place—effectively connecting the back end of retail operations to the front end.
 Point of sale (POS), inventory management, customer relations management (CRM), order management, and fulfillment management are all accessed within a single view and delivered symbiotically in one solution.
 With a unified commerce platform, retailers possess the technology capabilities required to keep the promises they make and meet modern omnichannel customer demands.

 Why is unified commerce so important to retail today?

 When executed properly, according to the 2023 Unified Commerce Benchmark for Specialty Retail: “A unified commerce approach ensures every shopping journey becomes a brand loyalty opportunity” and “represents a significant opportunity to grow revenue.”
 Retailers who use a leading Unified Commerce strategy see a revenue increase of 3 to 6 times compared to those who do not.
 A specialty retailer could benefit from $40M of extra revenue for every billion dollars generated annually by improving their Unified Commerce maturity.

-The retail world today — and consumerism as a whole in 2023 — revolves around convenience.
+The retail world today—and consumerism as a whole in this new omnichannel landscape—revolves around convenience.
 Digital technological advances have placed the power in customer’s hands (literally) and retailers need to respond with agile solutions to meet omnichannel customer expectations.
 The reality is customers no longer see separate channels and digital is no longer a differentiator in retail.